Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023).md

 Economics
 Environment

 Each of these requires new conceptions of 'what a human is'.
-Each world systems and mechanisms are downstream of assumptions of human nature.
+Each world system's, mechanisms and architecture is downstream of assumptions of human nature. e.g.

 **Economics** - Phase 2 of my career will return to working on redesigning economics continuing my work with the School For [Social Design](https://sfsd.io/)